Chalarangelo/30-seconds-of-code/snippets/stableSort.md

   { height: 70, weight: 140 }
 ];

+// sort by height
-const compare = (a, b) => a.height - b.height;
+stableSort(input, (a, b) => a.height - b.height);

-// stable - sorted by height using stableSort()
-// Items with the same height are still sorted by weight which means they preserved their relative order. stableSort(input, compare);
 /*
+  Items with the same height are still sorted by weight which means they preserved their relative order.
   [
     { height: 70, weight: 95 },
     { height: 70, weight: 125 },